 The community investment programme aims to support our operating communities by helping to meet their current needs while safeguarding their legacy for future generations.
 You can apply online for support for community initiatives that meet our guidelines.

-In 2018, we spent C$66.2 million on goods and services in northwest British Columbia and C$217.9 million in the rest of the province.
+In 2019, we spent C$589 million in British Columbia towards contracts and services, and contributed over C$843 million to the provincial economy.
 We have worked with the local community, Haisla and Cheslatta Nations to ensure their members and affiliated businesses benefit from project opportunities such as the building of a second tunnel at Kemano.
 During the modernisation of the Kitimat smelter, at peak construction, we employed over 1,200 local residents from Kitimat, Kitamaat Village and Terrace.

 We believe that by listening to our communities and considering their feedback, our operations and relationships can be improved.
 Whether it is a concern you have, or important feedback or suggestions for us, we encourage you to share it with us by contacting one of our local offices or emailing us.

 Any feedback requiring action will be investigated internally to determine the appropriate resolution.
 We are also committed to maintaining open channels of communication, and will ensure that all those that provide feedback receive a response as to how it has been considered.